anthology-inc/digitalassistant-integration-samples/skillbot/src/botFrameworkComposer/1.simple flow/README.md

 ![](QnaConfiguration.png)

 ### Working with the Sample
 The manifest file(dialogchildbot-manifest-1.0.json) is located under wwwroot\Manifest\ folder.
 This will be used to describe as to what skills this bot supports under the "activities" section.
 It describes that it supports two skill - bookFlight and CampusInformation.
-In this working sample, booFlight is configured to show how the Skill need to be implemented through botframework composer.
+In this working sample, bookFlight is configured to show how the Skill need to be implemented through botframework composer.
 ![](bookflight.png)